clresourcegroup set|create -p RG_affinities=++target-rg source-rg

-In this situation, force the resource group of the dependent service to be collocated with the resource group of the other service.
-To enforce collocation of a resource group with another resource group, declare on the resource group a strong positive affinity for the other resource group.
+In this situation, force the resource group of the dependent service to be colocated with the resource group of the other service.
+To enforce colocation of a resource group with another resource group, declare on the resource group a strong positive affinity for the other resource group.

 # clresourcegroup set|create -p RG_affinities=++target-rg source-rg